 |Combo train rides (one ride on each train)||$5|

-- Train rides will be complimentary with birthday parties, hosted group tours, and certain special events.
+- Train rides will be complimentary with birthday parties, guided group tours, and certain special events.

 - The museum participates (and extends the benefits year round) in the Blue Stars Museum program offering free admission to military members and their dependents.
 This free admission program is available to any bearer of a Geneva Convention common access card (CAC), a DD Form 1173 ID card (dependent ID), or a DD Form 1173-1 ID card, which includes active duty U.S. military – Army, Navy, Air Force, Marines, Coast Guard, as well as activated members of the National Guard and Reserve, U.S. Public Health Service Commissioned Corps, NOAA Commissioned Corps – and up to five family members.

 - The museum extends the Blue Star program benefits to first responders with appropriate identification.

 - For tour pricing, see the education page.
 Guided tour rates include the group discount.

 The museum is physically located at: